oslabs-beta/Palaemon/README.md

 # Palaemon :fried_shrimp:

-- A gentle, euthanization and diagnosis tool for out-of-memory (OOM) kubernetes pods.
+- An Electron based developer tool for Kubernetes cluster monitoring and error analysis
 - Palaemon is a Greek, child sea-god who came to aid sailors in distress.
 He was often depicted as riding a dolphin.
 Also, a genus of shrimp.

 # Running the Electron App